zkamvar/user2021/prose.md

 well to the growing number of lessons under our umbrella, so we need to build infrastructure that scales even better and separates the tools from the content.

-Our opportunity here is to reimagine the infrastructure in a way that truly values all contributions: this includes the spectrum from everyday educators who do not feel "techy" to the tinkerers who like to peek under the hood.
-To do this, we need to think back to the unifying purpose of having the lesson infrastructure in the first place: to empower authors to write lessons in a markdown variant, and host them on a website that looks and feels like a Carpentries lesson.
-This means that our solution must not only include direct on-ramps for everyone, but also build in access panels for people who want to understand the engine driving everything.
+Our opportunity here is to reimagine the infrastructure in a way that truly values all contributions: this includes the spectrum from everyday educators who do not feel "techy" to the tinkerers who need to understand what's going on behind the scenes.

 ## Solution